ajithredrigo2/Laravel-Docker/README.md

 </VirtualHost>
 ```
-This file will configure Nginx to listen on port 80 and use index.php as default index page.
-It will set the document root to /var/www/public, and then configure Nginx to use the app service on port 9000 to process *.php files.
+This file will configure Apache to listen on port 80 and use index.php as default index page.
+It will set the document root to /var/www/public, and then configure Apache to use the app service on port 9000 to process *.php files.

 Save and close the file when you’re done editing.

 To set up the MySQL database, we’ll share a database dump that will be imported when the container is initialized.
-This is a feature provided by the MySQL 5.7 image we’ll be using on that container.
+This is a feature provided by the MySQL 8.0 image we’ll be using on that container.

 Create a new folder for your MySQL initialization files inside the docker-compose folder:
 ```